Analog OFDM based on Real-Time Fourier Transformation: Performance Demonstration

 where $x_m[n]$ and $y_m[n]$ denote the $n^{\text{th}}$ transmitted and received symbols, respectively, of the $m^{\text{th}}$ OFDM block.
 As apparent in Eq.~\eqref{eq:y_m_RTFT_dis}, the received symbols, $y_m[n]$, are composed of delayed versions of the transmitted OFDM symbols, $x_m[n-l]$, weighted by the corresponding complex channel gain, $h[l]$.
 In other words, each received symbol is affected by previous symbols due to multipath delays, leading to persistent ISI.

-To eliminate the ISI introduced by the convolution in Eq.~\eqref{eq:y_m_RTFT_dis}, a prefix of length of $L$ (or more) can be appended to the beginning of each OFDM block.
+To eliminate the ISI introduced by the convolution in Eq.~\eqref{eq:y_m_RTFT_dis}, a prefix of length of $L$ (or more) can be added to the beginning of each OFDM block.
 This prefix ensures that the linear convolution does not interfere with the data-bearing portion of the OFDM symbol.
-Commonly used prefixes include cyclic prefix (CP) of zero-padding prefix (ZP).
 A detailed explanation of this technique is provided Appendix~\ref{sec:appendix_B_prefix}.
+Commonly used prefixes include cyclic prefix (CP) or zero-padding prefix (ZP).

-By inserting a ZP\footnote{ZP can be readily implemented using microwave delay lines as analog circuits.
-CP is also possible, but requires more complex circuit operations, and is therefore not explicitly discussed here.} of length $L$, the transmitted symbols in the $m^\text{th}$ OFDM block becomes $\{x_m^{\text{zp}}[n]\} = \{0, \dots, 0, x_m[0], \dots, x_m[N-1]\}$.
-The corresponding received symbols, as expressed in Eq.~\eqref{eq:y_m_RTFT_dis}, are given by
+Let us consider CP, which is usually preferred, due to its more efficient---one-tap DFT-based equalization---transformation of linear convolution into circular convolution.
+Inserting a CP of length $L$ transforms the transmitted symbols in the $m^\text{th}$ OFDM block, indexed by $-L \leq n \leq N-1$, to $\{x_m^{\text{cp}}[n]\} = \{x_m[N-L], \dots, x_m[N-1], x_m[0], \dots, x_m[N-1]\}$.
+The corresponding received symbols, as expressed in Eq.~\eqref{eq:y_m_RTFT_dis}, are then given by

-After discarding the first $L$ samples of $\{y^{\text{zp}}_{m}[n]\}$, the remaining symbols, which are affected only by the symbols within the same OFDM block, correspond to the valid portion of the linear convolution output.
-Denoting this portion as $\{y^\prime_{m}[n]\}$, we have
+Discarding the first $L$ samples of this signal leaves out only the symbols affected by the transmitted symbols within the same OFDM block.
+Denoting this portion $\{y^\prime_{m}[n]\}$, we have